What you need to know What you need

-To become an ADI you will first need to make an online application to the DVSA.
-This could take several weeks to process we suggest you make the application as soon as possible.
+To become an ADI, you must first apply to the DVSA online.
+The application could take several weeks to process, so we suggest you make it as soon as possible.

 The application criteria will consist of:

-• The license must be free of endorsements.
-However certain allowances may be made.
-This would need to be assessed by the DVSA.
+- The license must be free of endorsements.
+However, certain allowances may be made.
+The DVSA would need to assess this.

-Once the application has been approved you have two years to commence with the training.
+Once the application has been approved, you have two years to begin training.

 You must pass all three examinations.
 These are: